 In case one or more provisions of this Data Processing Agreement are not legally valid the remaining provisions of the Data Processing Agreement shall remain in full force and effect.
 The Parties shall consult on the provisions that are not legally valid in order to work out an alternative arrangement that is legally valid and aligns, to the extent as possible, with the purport of the provision that is to be replaced.

+In the event that a data subject submits a request to exercise his legal rights (Article 15-22 GDPR) to Processor, Processor will forward the request to Controller, and Controller will further process the request.
+Processor may inform the data subject of this.

+Taking into account the nature of the processing and the information available to Processor, Processor will provide Controller with assistance in enforcing the obligations of Articles 32 to 36 of the GDPR.

+Processor will inform Controller, upon first request, about the measures it has taken with regard to its obligations under this Processor Agreement.